piyush4for/AmazonAPI/README.md

 # Amazon API Creater -
-- Get Link of items with details
-- Extract Info about Items
+- Look for items links(scrape) inn amazon
+- Go through multiple pages (scrape the whole product on the list and get all links)
+- Loop through each link, and get all the data from each product  and store it in memory
-- Generate Report Based on Info
+- Create report based on the data.

 ## Initial Setup Instructions